finom/vovk/README.md

 - Direct data return from the handler (`Response` or `NextResponse` usage isn't required).
 - Beautiful error handling (no need to use `try..catch` and `NextResponse` to return an error to the client).
 - Service-Controller pattern is supported.
-- Partial refactoring is possible if you want to quickly try the library or update only particular endpoints with an isolated controller (see `createController` docs below).
+- Partial refactoring is possible if you want to quickly try the library or update only particular endpoints with an isolated controller (see `createSegment` docs below).
 - Retains built-in Next.js features; use plain `req: NextRequest` to access body, query, etc; use `next/navigation` for redirects and `next/headers` to handle headers.

 ## Quick start